ManuelMPinto/ManuelMPinto/README.md

 ## 💡 About Me

-I'm Manuel Pinto, and I recently completed my bachelor's degree in Aquatic Sciences.
-Currently pursuing my passion for data analytics.
+I'm Manuel Pinto, am a MSc student in Biology.
+Trying to pursue my passion for data analytics and working in a data-driven environment.
-I am an enthusiastic learner with a deep curiosity to constantly learn new things.
-Also have a passion for puzzle solving, which I find is a perfect match for the field of data analytics.
+I am an enthusiastic learner, very curious and always trying to learn new things.
+As someone who loves solving puzzles as a hobby, I think it blends in very well with the field of data analytics.

 ## 🔧 Skills and Tools